Preheat your oven to 300 degrees F (150 degrees C). Line a baking sheet with

 few minutes so it does not overcook.
 At this point stir in the

 vanilla extract, if using.
-Stir in the strawberry puree.
+Stir in the roasted strawberries.
 Cover and let cool to room temperature and then refrigerate the custard until it is completely

 cold (several hours but preferably overnight).

-cold custard to the chilled container of your ice cream
+Transfer the cold custard to the chilled container of your ice cream

-process according to the manufacturer's instructions.
-Once made,
+machine and process according to the manufacturer's instructions.
+Once

 made, transfer the ice cream to a chilled container and store in the

-If the ice cream becomes too hard, place in the refrigerator until softened.
+freezer.
+If the ice cream becomes too hard, before serving, place in the refrigerator

 Makes about 3 cups.